szorfein/Meteor-App/README.md

 ### 4 - Edit ./server/main.config.ts

-change salt value, try generate an harder !
+change salt value, try generate an harder, and change root account too, it will be created at start.

 ### 5 - Copy file require for bootstrap in public/js